afruni/afruni.github.io/README.md

 [🔝 Back to Quick Navigation](#quick-navigation)

+## Grad School Projects
+### Computational - Applied Planning & Optimization
+Currently working on my final project where I'm writing a code that uses the planning algorithm A* to find better and terrain-aware paths for Martian rovers -- stay tuned!

 ## Work Experience
 ### Leonardo Helicopters Intern – AWPC, Philadelphia, PA (_May 2024 – Aug 2024_)
 •	Worked as an Aircraft System Integration (ASI) Engineering Intern on the Flight Mechanics team of the AW609 (Tilt-Rotor) program